-In summer 2009, MMT conducted a survey of our email list, requesting feedback on our grants administration, grants program and communication and learning departments and activities.
+In summer 2009, Meyer conducted a survey of our email list, requesting feedback on our grants administration, grants program and communication and learning departments and activities.

 - About Us